-Instruments can be equipped with a serial interface USB 2.0, on the front panel.
+Instruments are equipped with a serial interface USB 2.0, on the front panel.
 Using this interface, adjusting the parameters of the instrument and the transmission of data into a portable computer can be accomplished.
-It requires to interconnect the instrument with the PC using the appropriate communication cable (connector type "Mini-B", see optional accessory list).
+It requires to interconnect the instrument with the PC using the appropriate communication cable (connector type "B", see optional accessory list).